 Jan-Jun 1959 | Jan-Jun 1962 | Jan-Jun 1965 | Jan-Jun 1968 | Jan-Jun 1971 | Jul-Dec 1974 | Jan-Jun 1979 | Jan-Jun 1984 | Jul-Dec 1989 | Jan-Jun 1995 | Jul-Dec 2000 | Jan-Jun 2008

 The Commission is represented in each EU country by a local office, called a "representation".

 France has 24 representatives on the European Economic and Social Committee.
 This advisory body – representing employers, workers and other interest groups – is consulted on proposed laws, to get a better idea of the possible changes to work and social situations in member countries.

-France has 23 representatives on the Committee of the Regions, the EU's assembly of regional and local representatives.
+France has 23 representatives on the European Committee of the Regions, the EU's assembly of regional and local representatives.
 This advisory body is consulted on proposed laws, to ensure these laws take account of the perspective from each region of the EU.

 France also communicates with the EU institutions through its permanent representation in Brussels.
 As France's "embassy to the EU", its main task is to ensure that the country's interests and policies are pursued as effectively as possible in the EU.

 Member countries' financial contributions to the EU budget are shared fairly, according to means.
 The larger your country's economy, the more it pays – and vice versa.
 The EU budget doesn't aim to redistribute wealth, but rather to focus on the needs of all Europeans as a whole.

 Breakdown of France’s finances with the EU in 2015:

 More figures on the EU budget, revenue and spending:

 The money paid into the EU budget by France helps fund programmes and projects in all EU countries - like building roads, subsidising researchers and protecting the environment.